Clomid vs Letrozole for Fertility

 Letrozole v.
 Clomiphene - Unexplained Infertility

-Researchers concluded that there is no significant statistical difference in the effectiveness of Clomid or Letrozole to improve clinical outcomes for patients with unexplained infertility.
+Researchers concluded that there is no significant statistical difference in the effectiveness of Clomid or Letrozole to improve clinical outcomes.

 Differences in Side Effects That Impact Fertility